aswiniab/blog/_posts/2021-03-26-credit-risk-assessment.markdown

 ### 7.2 Logistic regression

-* first, fit on original dataset set.
+* first, fit on the original dataset set.
 Then, fit on polynomial features obtained by feature engineering
 * polynomial features gives better results.
 Hence, this dataset will be used for further exploration

-* C: variable that controls regularization. smaller values indicate higher regularization.
-Its a penality term that deincentivize overfitting
+* C: variable that controls regularization.
+Smaller values indicate higher regularization.
+It's a penalty term that disincentivize overfitting

 First let us choose between german_df and german_df_poly.
 Use C=0.0001 which is randomly chosen.